 Dr. Robin Sen, an expert in soil microbial ecology and biotechnology at Manchester Metropolitan University, has suggested that “breeding for resistance would be possible, but it will take time as stable resistance will need to be rigorously screened”.
 This process could take years, and the fungus would also have to be under selection to maintain pathogenicity.
 By isolating the genes that cause the resistance to the fungi, and genetically modifying clones of the resistant trees, the very next generation of ash trees would have the genetic resistance.

-If you do see an ash tree you think may have been affected by Chalara fraxinea don’t do anything hasty; cutting down an infected ash tree would distress the fungi and cause it to release further spores.
+If any of you green fingered gardeners see an ash tree from your garden or summerhouse then you do see an ash tree you think may have been affected by Chalara fraxinea don’t do anything hasty; cutting down an infected ash tree would distress the fungi and cause it to release further spores.
 If you are concerned about an ash tree in your area call the Forestry Commission Plant Health Service on 0131 314 6414

 Lars-Göran Stener (2012): Clonal differences in susceptibility to the dieback of Fraxinus excelsior in southern Sweden, Scandinavian Journal of Forest Research, DOI:10.1080/02827581.2012.735699